-(3) If $n \leq 2$ then $g^{-1}(y)$ consists of at most d points except for perhaps finitely many $y \in Y$.
-In X there are finitely many irreducible sets of co-dimension one such that if x is not contained in the union of these sets then $g^{-1}(g(x))$ contains only finitely many points.
+(3) If n ≤ 2 then g-1(y) consists of at most d points except for perhaps finitely many y ∈ Y. In X there are finitely many irreducible sets of co-dimension one such that if x is not contained in the union of these sets then g-1(g(x)) contains only finitely many points.

 Proof.
-By Hironaka [9] one can resolve the singularities of a variety by a proper birational map (which has degree one).
+By Hironaka [10] one can resolve the singularities of a variety by a proper birational map (which has degree one).
 Therefore, the variety X is birational to a smooth projective variety X', and similarly Y is birational to a smooth projective Y'.
-The rational map $g: X \dashrightarrow Y$ induces a rational map $g': X' \dashrightarrow Y'$ of the same degree by pre and post composition with the birational inverses,
+The rational map $g: X \to Y$ induces a rational map $g': X' \to Y'$ of the same degree by pre and post composition with the birational inverses,